realm/realm-puzzle/README.md

 The following modules will be installed as part of the CocoaPods installation:

-- [RealmSwift](https://realm.io) - The Realm bindings for Cocoa/Swift.
+- [Realm Swift](https://realm.io) - The Realm bindings for Cocoa/Swift.

 - [Realm LoginKit](https://github.com/realm-demos/realm-loginkit) - A Realm control for logging in to Realm servers.